Jarrod Mullen: 2008-2016

+In 2015 and 2016, Mullen was part of the Newcastle sides which finished last on the table.

 2017

 During a pre-season training session in November 2016, Mullen was tested, with the A-sample testing positive for an anabolic steroid and he was provisionally suspended on 17 January 2017 by the NRL.
 Mullen's B-sample tested positive to the steroid Drostanolone, confirmed by the Australian Sports Anti-Doping Authority (ASADA) on 7 March 2017 and he was handed a Notice of Alleged Anti-Doping Rule Violations.
 Mullen opted to challenge the matter with the anti-doping tribunal.

 On 2 May 2017, the NRL Anti-Doping Tribunal imposed a four-year ban on Mullen, with a period of ineligibility backdated to the beginning of his mandatory provisional suspension, which began on 17 January 2017.

 Representative career

 Mullen was selected in his first senior representative team, the Prime Minister's XIII, for a game against Papua New Guinea in 2006.
 He played with a young team in Port Moresby on 30 September, starting on the bench as a utility player.
 In 2007, he was picked for the New South Wales side.
 Mullen was not selected in the NSW State of Origin team for Game 2 due to a torn calf muscle.
 In opening rounds of 2008, Mullen again showed promise but succumbed to a calf injury in Round 4.
 Outstanding performances on his return against competition leaders Gold Coast and Melbourne thrust him back into Origin contention, jostling for the halfback spot with Brisbane's Peter Wallace, Manly's Matt Orford and Parramatta's Brett Finch.

 Mullen has played for Country in the annual City vs Country on four occasions between 2009 and 2014.